36 Hours in Asheville

 Check website for updated hours

 Now is the time to take in the epicenter of Asheville.
 With nary a chain store in sight (except for Urban Outfitters, which I don’t understand -what’s that about Asheville?), stroll through Lexington Avenue to see the clothing shops, cafes, book stores, vintage apparel, and enough art boutiques to take up an entire 1/2 day of exploring.
-If you want more structure to your stroll through downtown, you can opt to do the Urban Trail, a 1.7-mile walking trail with 30 landmarks to explain the history and architecture of downtown Asheville.
+If you want more structure to your stroll through downtown, you can opt to do the Urban Trail, a 1.7-mile walking trail with 30 landmarks to explain downtown Asheville’s history and architecture.
 You can get a map of the walk at Pack Place on Asheville’s Pack Square, or you can print up a map here.